 Compliance Actions and Schedule

-Compliance with this General Permit is consistent with the requirements and assumptions of this TMDL’s WLA(s).
+Compliance with this General Permit is consistent with the requirements and assumptions of this TMDL’s waste load allocation(s).
 No additional requirements are incorporated into this General Permit to implement the Chollas Creek Diazinon TMDL.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information about any exceedances of the WLAs.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information about any exceedances of the waste load allocations.

 d.
 Nutrients TMDLs

-Seven Nutrient TMDLs apply to construction stormwater discharges and incorporate waste load allocations (WLAs) for one or more of the following pollutants: nitrogen compounds (e.g. ammonia, nitrate, nitrite) and phosphorous (e.g. orthophosphates).
+Seven Nutrient TMDLs apply to construction stormwater discharges and incorporate waste load allocations for one or more of the following pollutants: nitrogen compounds (e.g., ammonia, nitrate, nitrite) and phosphorous (e.g., orthophosphates).
 Excessive nutrient loading to water bodies and watersheds can cause eutrophic effects that negatively impact beneficial uses related to recreation, wildlife, and drinking water supply.

 i.
 Pajaro River Basin Nutrients TMDL

-The Central Coast Regional Water Quality Control Board adopted the Pajaro River Basin Nutrients TMDL on July 30, 2015 to address the discharges of nitrogen compounds and orthophosphate within the Pajaro River Basin.
+The Central Coast Regional Water Quality Control Board adopted the Pajaro River Basin Nutrients TMDL on July 30, 2015, to address the discharges of nitrogen compounds and orthophosphate within the Pajaro River Basin.
 These exceedances of nutrient and nutrient-related water quality objectives can have negative impacts on beneficial uses such as municipal and domestic drinking water supply (MUN, GWR) and a range of aquatic habitats uses (WILD, COLD, WARM, MIGR, SPWN, BIOL, RARE).

 Source Analysis